Tom Landry: U.S. Army Air Corps

 He interrupted his education after a semester to serve in the United States Army Air Corps during World War II.
-Landry was inspired to join the armed forces by his brother Robert Landry, who had enlisted in the Army Air Corps after the attack on Pearl Harbor.
-While ferrying a B-17 over to England, Robert Landry's plane had gone down over the North Atlantic, close to Iceland.
+Landry was inspired to join the armed forces by his brother, Robert Landry, who had enlisted in the Army Air Corps after the attack on Pearl Harbor.
+While ferrying a B-17 over to England, Robert's plane had gone down over the North Atlantic, close to Iceland.
 Several weeks passed before the Army was able to officially declare Robert Landry dead.
-Landry began his basic training at Sheppard Field near Wichita Falls, Texas (now Sheppard AFB), and his preflight training at Kelly Field (now Kelly Field), located near San Antonio, Texas.
-Landry's first experience as a bomber pilot was a tough one.
-A few minutes after takeoff, Landry noticed that the pilot seemed to be working furiously, causing him to realize that the plane's engine had died.
-Despite this experience, Landry was committed to flying.
-At the age of 19, Landry was transferred to Sioux City, Iowa, where he trained as a copilot on the Boeing B-17 Flying Fortress heavy bomber.
-In 1944, Landry got his orders, and from Sioux City he went to Liverpool, England, where he was assigned to the Eighth Air Force, in Ipswich.
-Landry earned his wings and a commission as a Second Lieutenant at Lubbock Army Air Field, and was assigned to the 493d Bombardment Group at RAF Debach, England, in the 860th Bombardment Squadron.
-From November 1944 to April 1945, he completed a combat tour of 26 missions, (his entire crew went on 29 missions and Landry did not go on 3 of them), he also survived a crash landing in Belgium after his bomber ran out of fuel.
+Landry completed basic training at Sheppard Field near Wichita Falls, Texas (now Sheppard AFB), and preflight training at Kelly Field (now Kelly Field), near San Antonio, Texas.
+Despite an unnerving first experience flying in a bomber, in which the plane's engine died, Landry committed himself to being a pilot.
+At the age of 19, Landry was transferred to Sioux City, Iowa, where he qualified as a pilot on the B-17 four-engine bomber.
+Landry earned his wings and a commission as a Second Lieutenant at Lubbock Army Air Field, and was assigned to the 493d Bombardment Group at RAF Debach, England, in the 860th Bombardment Squadron, part of Eighth Air Force, in Ipswich.
+From November 1944 to April 1945, he completed a combat tour of 26 missions, (his entire crew went on 29 missions and Landry did not go on three of them), he also survived a crash landing in Belgium after his bomber ran out of fuel.

 He returned to his studies at the University of Texas in the fall of 1946.
 On the football team, he played fullback and defensive back on the Texas Longhorns' bowl game winners on New Year's Day of 1948 and 1949.
 At UT, he was a member of the Texas Cowboys and Delta Kappa Epsilon fraternity (Omega Chi chapter).
 He received his bachelor's degree from UT in 1949.
 In 1952, he earned a master's degree in industrial engineering from the University of Houston.